TomAugspurger/noaa-nwm/README.md

 # NWM on Azure

-Materials for the Azure / Planetary Computer workshop at the [CIROH Training and Developers Conference][conf]
+Materials for the Azure / Planetary Computer workshop at the [CIROH Training and Developers Conference][conf].

+## Log into the Hub

+Log into the JupyterHub at <https://ciroh.eastus.cloudapp.azure.com/>.

 ## Notebooks